enkidevs/curriculum/javascript/core/functions-i/README.md

 type: insights-list

 description: Learn to create and use parameterized functions

 section: 0

-parent: basics
+parent: flow-control

 insights:
   - declaring-functions